 In Destiny 2: Season of the Worthy, the main PvE gameplay loop revolves around completing Seraph Towers and then obtaining rewards and upgrades via Seraph Bunkers.
 Please be reminded that this mini-guide assumes you’ve completed “Into the Mindlab” to obtain the Warmind Khanjali artifact.

 Note 1: This guide focuses on teaching you the basics regarding Seraph Bunkers as well as what the EDZ’s location provides.
-You can also view our Moon Seraph Bunker mini-guide.
+You can also view our mini-guides for the other Seraph Bunkers found on the Moon and Io.
 For everything else about Destiny 2: Season of the Worthy, you can check out our guides and features hub.

 Note 2: The upgrades and perks found in Seraph Bunkers are only available for those who’ve purchased the season pass.